LearnOnDemandSystems/docs/guides/lca/life-cycle-actions-guide.md

 The Execute Subscription Command action can be triggered by any Life Cycle event.
 It is only available for labs configured to use a Cloud Slice.
 It will run the PowerShell command against the Cloud Slice subscription that the lab instance has been assigned.

+1. The **Delay** field allows you to instrocude a delay between the moment the life cycle event occurs and the action is executed.

+1. **Error Action** controls how Lab on Demand will handle errors that occur when executing this action.
+All errors are logged against the lab instance by default.
+You can also choose to notify the user about the error or end the lab.
+To prevent users from losing their work, only events early in the lifecycle (build, building, running, etc) allow you to end the lab when an error occurs.
+This can be configured to notify the user of the error, or end the lab.

 [Back to Action Types](#action-types)

 # Manage Life Cycle Actions